chaeplin/dashmnb/README.md

 ```

 - Use trezor web wallet or keepkey rc clinet to compare address and send 1K Dash to an address
+- If you funds on trezor already, use trezor web wallet or keepkey rc clinet to find bip32 path

 ### 3.  copy mnconf/masternode.conf.sample to mnconf/masternode.conf and edit